 JIM GUSZCZA: I'm someone who's interested in using data to help make better decisions.
 This has changed both the way government agencies and businesses are interacting with customers and citizens.

-I always say that we should have three legs of the stool upon which rests employee engagement, customer engagement, citizen engagement, and so on.
-It's not just data and digital, it's the behavioral design.
+I always say that we should have three legs of the stool upon which rests employee engagement, customer engagement, citizen engagement and so on.
+It's not just data and digital, it's the behavioural design.
 Thinking throughout human psychology, human factors is what we really need to go from indications to better outcomes.
 What is choice architecture?
 What is all the fuss about?
 It's not just the information you give people or the choices you give them, it's the way you frame, the way you communicate that information.
-The way you arrange the choices can have a disproportionate effect on people's behavior.
+The way you arrange the choices can have a disproportionate effect on people's behaviour.
 Take into account what people want.
-The goals people would have if they had unlimited rationality, and unlimited self-control.
+The goals people would have if they had unlimited rationality and unlimited self-control.

 TANYA OTT: We make choices every single day: What to have to breakfast.
 How to save for retirement.
 Who to love.
 But the truth is we may not have nearly as much choice in the matter as we think.
 Let’s get started, starting with your health.